The-Zhou-Lab/UAV-AirMeasurer/README.md

        Numpy=1.18.1
        Scipy=1.4.1

-## Running AirMeasurer
+## Running AirMeasurer GUI

-We have a Windows .exe (AirMeasurer.zip)  file you can download.
+A Windows executable file (.exe) can be downloaded from the latest release together with a compressed file (AirMeasurer.zip).